flow-next-interview by gmickel

 - Keep it requirements-focused (what, not how)

-This is typically a pre-epic doc.
-After interview, suggest `/flow-next:plan <file>` to create epic + tasks.
+This is typically a pre-spec doc.
+After interview, suggest `/flow-next:plan <file>` to create spec + tasks.

 ## Completion